ThomasWharton/Battle-of-Culloden/README.md

 ### Contact Information Section

-* The contact information section contains the telephone number, email address and address of the visitor centre.
+* The contact information section contains the telephone number, email and postal address of the visitor centre.
 * A google maps preview is embedded in this section with the ability to open up google maps in another tab.
 This allows users to easily plan travel to the visitor centre.

 *Desktop*